John Lowe of MoneyDoctors.ie explains how a little ‘KISS’ can make your assets grow…

 There are two golden rules that you should remember when planning improvements.

 The first is not to spend more than you have to.
 Never improve a house to the point where its desired sale price would be more than, say, 20% higher than the most expensive of the other houses in the immediate neighbourhood.
 This is because the value of your home will always be affected (except in rural areas) by the value of the surrounding properties.

 The second is to ensure that any work carried out is of a professional standard.
-This is not the time to try out your DIY skills for the first time.
+This is not the time to try out your DIY skills for the first time or employ a non-registered builder.
 Also, don’t forget to keep all receipts and paperwork to show agents and prospective buyers.

 One further point worth noting.
 The market is moving, increasingly, to the European and American way of valuing a house – that is to say according to its useable area rather than the number of bedrooms.
 More square metres (or feet) mean more money so extra space should always reap you extra returns.

 Heating.
 Installing central heating should add substantially to the value of your home.
 Gas, where available, is probably best –though with all energy prices literally going through the roof, it is still going to cost you.
 If you are renovating or starting from scratch underfloor heating is definitely worth the extra cost as it means lower bills for your purchaser and no unsightly radiators.